 The Burlington Police Department is committed to transparency with the community.
 In order to fulfill that commitment, we have shared here some of the many ways the department is working to be the best department it can be and to continue to improve.
 We have formed the Community Police Advisory Team (CPAT) as described above.
 We have also included the chief's response to various community inquiries regarding elements of police reform.
 Also included are examples of the response from some of the organizations that the department is associated with or other law enforcement organizations in North Carolina.
 If you have any questions, you may contact the admin assistant at (336) 229-3540.

 Community Response from burlington police department

-The executive committee of the NCACP produced the attached public service announcement to help illustrate what police agencies are currently doing or have done in the area of police reform and training.
+The executive committee of the North Carolina Association of Chiefs of Police (NCACP) produced a public service announcement to help illustrate what police agencies are currently doing or have done in the area of police reform and training.